 6) Sand, then clean and prime sash

-7) Return glass pane to the window opening and apply new glazing points and putty
+7) Return glass pane to the window sash and apply new glazing points and putty

 8) Let cure

-9) Paint window sash with exterior color of choice
+9) Paint window sash with an exterior color of choice

 10) Reattach ropes and install sash (most profanities occur here)